leekevinyg/edison/README.md

 - **Go forward**
 Hits the browser forward button

-Note that the interface currently handles *one command at a time*, therefore, each command will need to invoke the interface again separately.

-For accessibility use cases, it is recommended that passwords be saved for the most commonly used websites to improve the overall user expierence.

 - **Rewind**
 Specific to Netflix.
 Rewinds the current Netflix title by 10 seconds.
 Example: Just say "Rewind" when viewing a Netflix title.